 This is a very ambitious project that has taken its time to be properly implemented, and we want to make it succeed in order to make a difference in our neighborhood.

-Since 2018, we have collected a total of 54,328 kg of paper and cardboard, plastic, tins, cans, and aluminum.
-The material sales for the first year have amounted to 10,722 $.
+Since the start of the project, we have collected by the end of 2020 a total of 59,478kg of paper and cardboard, plastic, tins, cans, and aluminum.
+The material sales for the first 18 months have amounted to 11,478 $.
 We have reached a great result and we aim to raise these numbers as we go forward, with your commitment and enthusiasm for Ras Beirut to set a recycling model for the rest of the city.
 The collection fees paid to Arcenciel by the buildings (16$ per collection per building) cover basically the cost of the collection itself while the secondary sorting at their Baabda facility, handling, packing, storing, sending to the recycling facilities, etc. gets covered by the material sales of the recyclables and any remaining profit usually goes to support Arcenciel’s community projects.

 (Click on the images below for high resolution view)